-Meet Ayisha, a Graduate Consultant in our Futures Business Unit.
+Meet Ayisha, a Consultant in our Futures Business Unit.
 We chatted about her journey on our graduate scheme so far, how she’s already taking the lead on client projects, and who she’s backing for the F1 season.

 What were your career plans before joining Roke?